eduncheran/8.-Design-and-Simulation-of-Three-phase-full-wave-rectifier./README.md

 1. Open MATLAB and click on the icon for SIMULINK as shown below
  <img width="522" height="376" alt="image" src="https://github.com/user-attachments/assets/ba3bbd3b-0d46-4156-a381-9ccd885a3365" />

-Another way is to open is through START icon of MATLAB Start ⇒ Simulink ⇒ Library  browser.
+Another way is to open is through START icon of MATLhAB Start ⇒ Simulink ⇒ Library  browser.

 2. Click on NEW MODEL or go to FILE ⇒ NEW ⇒ MODEL and a new blank model is created as shown below
  <img width="572" height="382" alt="image" src="https://github.com/user-attachments/assets/25522ebb-6b03-4922-994a-4f023304a07b" />